Living better with sharing

 The Contributive City promotes a constellation of specific urban roles, acting and working together, based on the particular skills of every single resident in the city environment.

-These four approaches are imperfect and still rough, but considered together they can reach great solutions for the city in the digital era.
+These four approaches are imperfect and still rough but considered together they can reach great solutions for the city in the digital era.

 by Albert Canigueral*

 - He is an entrepreneur working to foster the adoption of the collaborative economy that is poised to change society in the next decades with deep socioeconomic innovations.
-He focus on the rise of the collaborative economy.
+He focuses on the rise of the collaborative economy.